department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Grandfathering-Migration-Round-1-Usability/for perigean.md

 ## Who you’ll meet with

-You will meet with Tyler.
-She’s a designer and researcher for the U.S. Department of Veterans Affairs.
+You will meet with Tyler or Carolyn.
+They're designers and researchers for the U.S. Department of Veterans Affairs.

-In addition, Tyler might ask to bring along a few colleagues.
+In addition, Tyler or Carolyn might ask to bring along a few colleagues.
 They will sit quietly, listening and taking notes.
 They'd like to join because it helps them learn from the research, too.
 But, it's up to you whether they are allowed to join.
-At the start of your session, Tyler will again ask you if it's okay for others to join.
+At the start of your session, Tyler or Carolyn will again ask you if it's okay for others to join.

 ## Why the VA is doing this research